SzymonSzymonowicz/praca_licencjacka/README.md

 - checked exam results with students answers and lecturer's comments (for student)
 - every student and lecturer got their own notepad
 - token based login
+- creating / editing / deleting groups
+- joining to groups by access code
+- lessons with CRUD
+- chapters in lessons with CRUD and WYSIWYG [editor](https://github.com/mkhstar/suneditor-react)

 ## Ideas for new features:
 - creating exams
 - changing exam status
 - checking grades by student and lecturer aswell
-- creating groups, adding to groups
 - lecture creator
 - grades charts
 - exams time restriction
 - google translator (?)
+- announcments from lecturer in the group

 # Technologies